EpocDotFr/webtodotxt/README.md

   - `USERS` The credentials required to access the app.
 You can specify multiple ones. **It is highly recommended to serve Web Todo.txt through HTTPS** because it uses [HTTP basic auth](https://en.wikipedia.org/wiki/Basic_access_authentication)
   - `TODOTXT_LOCATION` Path to a Todo.txt file (may be relative or absolute)
-  - `FORCE_LANGUAGE` Force the lang of the web app to be one of the supported ones (defaults to `None`: auto-detection from the `Accept-Language` HTTP header).
+  - `FORCE_LANGUAGE` Force the lang to be one of the supported ones (defaults to `None`: auto-detection from the `Accept-Language` HTTP header).
+See in the features section above for a list of available lang keys
+  - `DEFAULT_LANGUAGE` Default language if it cannot be determined automatically.
+Not taken into account if `FORCE_LANGUAGE` is defined.
 See in the features section above for a list of available lang keys

 I'll let you search yourself about how to configure a web server along uWSGI.